ABOUT US

 GEORGIA ON MY MIND

 Georgia On My Mind brings together Peach State natives, ex-pats and even a few neighbors to raise money for the Foundation’s Georgia Music Grants program.
-The benefit concerts, which feel like the best family reunions ever, have been held multiple times at the historic Ryman Auditorium in Nashville, at Five Arrow Farms in Social Circle, Georgia and even online during the height of Covid.
-Dozens of artists and songwriters have appeared at Georgia On My Mind over the years, helping raise hundreds of thousands of dollars to support music education and preservation programs via the Georgia Music Grants.
-At left, Dexter Redding and the late Otis Redding III.
+The benefit concerts, which have been held in multiple locations, feature Georgia-born or associated artists and songwriters who generously contribute their talent to raise money to support music education and bring awareness to the influence of Georgia music.

 JOSEPH R. JOHNSON FELLOWSHIP AT UWG

-In 2006, the Foundation, along with Fred & Dinah Gretsch, endowed the Joseph R. Johnson Fellowship at the University of West Georgia’s Center for Public History.
-The fellowship supports research and documentation of regional music projects which have included Sacred Harp, Georgia blues and Macon’s Southern Rock roots as subjects of student projects.
+The Joseph R. Johnson Fellowship at the University of West Georgia’s Center for Public History supports research and documentation of regional music projects in Georgia.
+Past student projects have focused on Sacred Harp, Georgia blues and Macon’s Southern Rock roots.
+The fellowship was endowed in 2016 by the Georgia Music Foundation, along with Fred & Dinah Gretsch.
 At left, Joseph Johnson fellow Brian Crews with the late musician, artist and folklorist Art Rosenbaum.

 BOARD OF DIRECTORS & STAFF